Iran-Iraq quake is 2017's deadliest

 The quake is the deadliest in the world this year.

-The town's main hospital was severely damaged, leaving it struggling to treat hundreds of wounded, state TV reported.
+The town's main hospital was severely damaged, leaving it struggling to treat hundreds of wounded people, state TV reported.

 A woman and her baby were pulled alive from rubble in the town, Iranian media said.